CodeOTR/flutter-fast-guide/src/content/docs/setup/amplitude.md

 title: Amplitude
 description: Flutter Fast setup steps for Amplitude analytics
 ---
+## Before Generating Your App
-Create an Amplitude account and project and then find your API key: "AMPLITUDE_API_KEY": "",
+Create an Amplitude account and project.

+## After Generating Your App
-Once found, add the following variable to your `config.json` file:
+Find your Amplitude API key and add the following variable to your `config.json` file:
 ```
 "AMPLITUDE_API_KEY": "",
 ```